Shalom and welcome.

 What is your doctrine on the Passover, Sacrament or Communion?

 We observe Passover based on the pre-exilic calculation revealed in Exodus (Ex.
 9:31; 12:1-2; 13:4; 23:15; 34:18).
 It is a memorial celebrated on the 15th of Abib, which also memorializes the death and resurrection of Yahoshua (Lev.
 23:5-6; Matt.
 26:17-20).
 The Sacrament is a critical part of this celebration; the unleavened bread symbolizes the body of Yahoshua, and the wine (alcoholic) symbolizes the shedding of Yahoshua’s blood (Matt.
 26:26-28; 1 Cor.
 11:23-26).
 Together they confirm the inauguration of the New Covenant that remits sins (Heb.
 8:6; 9:15; 10:9-10,12-18).
-Those who partake in the Sacrament must be baptized in the name of Yahoshua, the Messiah, in the Messianic Sinaitic faith (or speak with the elder about prior baptisms), ceremonially clean (not menstruating or defiled with corpses or a running discharge through venereal diseases), and clean of heart (not having grudges or unreconciled issues with another).
+Those who partake in the Sacrament must be baptized in the name of Yahoshua, the Messiah, in the Messianic Sinaitic faith (or speak with the elder about prior baptisms), ceremonially clean (not menstruating or defiled with corpses or a running discharge through venereal diseases), and clean of heart (not having grudges or unreconciled issues with another), see "unclean" (Lev 11; 12; 13; 14; and 15) and clean of heart (1 Corinthians 11:28-32).

 Blomberg, Craig L. 1 Corinthians (The NIV Application Commentary).
 Grand Rapids, MI: Zondervan, 1994.